AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

   - Example: Dealers for the automobile industry.
 Subsidiaries for multi-brand conglomerates.
 Manufacturing location for suppliers.
 - **Policy** - Data access filter which empowers you to deliver the right content to the right destination.
 This concept enables catalog syndication capabilities.
   - Example: Point of sale physical stores, marketplaces, advertisement pipelines (Google, Facebook, Instagram)
 - **Scope** - Represents the language (locale), currency, and unit of measurement for catalogs.
 Scope is set at a SKU level during catalog data ingestion.
-The mandatory scope to be added is 'locale', however the scope is extensible and concepts such as 'markets' and 'brands' can also be added.

 During product data ingestion and update, a SKU contains the details of scopes and attributes (the attributes map to channels and policies).
 These define the product context identifiers to which a SKU belongs: